ahmedrarga/AutoEncoderRecommenderSystem/README.md

 # AutoEncoderRecommenderSystem
 Deep auto encoder for movie recommendation system

-1. This is a flask api app, to run it you need to install the frameworks in requirements, on ubuntu.txt: pip3 install -r requirements.txt
+1. This is a flask api app, to run it you need to install the frameworks in requirements.txt, on ubuntu: pip3 install -r requirements.txt

 2. cd into project directory and run main.py: